Is your kitten biting you? Why this happens and how to stop it

 Why is your kitten biting you?

-When kittens are with their littermates, biting each other while they’re playing and cuddling is very normal behavior.
+When newborn kittens are with their littermates, biting each other while they’re playing and cuddling is very normal behavior.
 Once you’ve welcomed the newest addition to your family into your home, there are several reasons why they may continue to bite, even though they are no longer with their brothers and sisters.

 1. They’re exploring their world